puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ## Limitations
 - DSC Composite resources not yet supported.
-- PSCredential not yet supported.
+- PSCredential as parameters value not yet supported.

 ## Notes
 The puppet types are build from the source code of the DSC Resources MOF schema files.
-For more infos or if you want the build Puppet types for your custom DSC Resources visit
+If you want the build Puppet types for your own custom DSC Resources, read the Build Readme.

 [Puppet-Dsc Project](https://github.com/msutter/puppet-dsc)